Understanding Tatami

 We produce all levels of Japanese tatami.
 There is correct fit for every situation, from very high-end to regular use.

-Igusa produced in China is becoming more common in apartments or rental housing due to lower cost.
+Igusa produced overseas is becoming more common in apartments and rental housing because of its lower cost.

-• Comparison between Igusa produced in Japan and in China
+• Comparison between Igusa produced in Japan and Imported Igusa

-Top image: Produced in Japan / Bottom image: Produced in China
+Top image: Produced in Japan / Bottom image: Imported product

-Top image: Produced in Japan / Bottom image: Produced in China
+Top image: Produced in Japan / Bottom image: Imported product

-In recent years, the quality of igusa produced in China has improved, this is due to technical support of Japanese companies, but generally speaking, the quality is much lower and there are some striking differences when compared with igusa produced in Japan:
+In recent years, the quality of imported igusa has improved.
+This is largely due to technical support from Japanese companies.
+However, generally speaking, the quality is still significantly lower, and there are several notable differences when compared with igusa produced in Japan:

-• Chinese igusa is harvested approximately one month earlier, it is not fully matured so the surface is more fragile and less durable.
-Inspection and classification of the Chinese product isn’t stringent so the density and shape of igusa changes a lot when it is used, this creates uneven surface and the longevity of the omote is reduced dramatically.
+• Imported igusa is harvested approximately one month earlier.
+Because it is not fully matured, the surface is more fragile and less durable.
+Inspection and classification of imported products are not stringent, so the density and shape of the igusa vary greatly when used.
+This results in an uneven surface and dramatically reduces the longevity of the omote.

-• Drying time is much shorter for high volume production, this high volume and shipping also means the igusa needs to be dried more intensely to prevent mold.
-Over drying reduces the elasticity and the durability.
+• Drying time is much shorter to support high-volume production.
+This high production volume and overseas shipping also require the igusa to be dried more intensely to prevent mold.
+Over-drying reduces both elasticity and durability.

-• The Chinese product does have some applications, it is great for rental properties, where the omote needs to be changed often.
+• Imported products do have suitable applications.
+They are well suited for rental properties, where the omote needs to be replaced frequently.

-• It is also good for spaces where the flooring receives heavy use and easily is damaged, for example children’s rooms.
+• They are also appropriate for spaces where flooring is subject to heavy use and frequent damage, such as children’s rooms.

 ‘Washi-omote’ (Washi=Traditional Japanese Paper) and ‘Kenzai-omote’ (Kenzai=building material) has wide range of variation and is easy to maintain